 Capacity Market;

-Day Ahead Market (for the EirGrid/SONI SEMOpx only); and
+Day Ahead Market ; and

-Intra-Day Market (for the EirGrid/SONI SEMOpx only).
+Intra-Day Market .

 The I-SEM Registration System does not include any functionality in relation to registration activities for any forward market or Financial Transmission Rights (FTR) market.

-Gaining access to the I-SEM Systems.
+Gaining access to the I-SEM Systems

 Prior to using the I-SEM Market Systems to perform registration activities, applicants must register as a Party.
 In order to be registered as a Party, an applicant must access the registration form from the SEM website.